RZ-01/Myraytracer/README.md

 ## Usage
 - Download all files and open .sln project (visual studio)
-- Or Download Geo.h and main.cpp (only 2 files needed) and compile on your own IDE
+- Or Download Geo.h and main.cpp (only 2 files needed) and compile on your own

 ## Future Work